- Our Co-op

-The KSF cattle-lending program is based on an innovative approach— lending its co-op members cows instead of cash.
+Our KSF cattle-lending program is based on an innovative approach— lending its co-op members cows instead of cash.
 Co-op members are lent a dairy cow that can be paid back by selling its milk and dung.
 Members are required to sell one liter of milk plus 20 to 40 pounds of dung per day, while keeping the rest for their personal use.
 This easy "barter" form of payment takes the pressure off of cash payments, making the co-op a practical alternative to other micro-loan programs.
 Most members manage to pay off their cow within two to three years.
-Best of all, they can keep any calves the cow bears during the re-payment period.

 The Kazi Shahid Foundation has introduced organic vegetable farming to the people of Bangladesh.
 KSF provides the resources, financial capital and knowledge necessary for the community to grow organic food.
 Not only does this rid the garden workers and tea of harmful pesticides, but teaches the members valuable skills.
 This allows co-op members to not only feed their families but also strengthen their socio-economic condition through earning a profit on their crops.